omreps/esp32dash/README.md

 # esp32dash

-esp32dash is an open-source independently working part of the ESP32FREE project.
+esp32dash is an open-source independently working part of the ESP32FREE project

 (cc) ESP32FREE is a free web-server firmware for ESP32 prototyping | www.esp32free.com